alexanderem49/simple-exchange/docs/component-page-upgradeable.md

 As this contract was written with simplicity in mind, this contract doesn’t have any dependency other that agoric-sdk itself (which depends on go, node, npm and yarn, check Agoric SDK getting started [here](https://docs.agoric.com/guides/getting-started/#getting-support)).

 In order to start an upgradeable instance of the SimpleExchange contract, it requires the privateArgs to be passed to the `startInstance` method.
 The private arguments should include the marshaller and the storage node.
-The storage node is used to store the contract state on the chainStorage, and the marshaller is used to encode the data before being published on the storageNode.
+The storage node is used to store the contract state on the `chainStorage`, and the marshaller is used to encode the data before being published on the `storageNode`.
 The Installation reference and the issuer keywords record are also required.

 ```jsx